ekump/tylerDurden.js/README.md

 After including tylerDurden.js in your site you can apply it like so:
 <br>
 `$('body').tylerDurden({
-    imageUrl: 'a link to a must un-polite image'
+    imageUrl: 'a link to a most un-polite image'
 });`

 Feel free to swap out the "body" with any dom element of your chosing that supports background images.